alexstraub1990/simultaneous-sort/README.md

   - use the install mechanism and use CMake to include the library *simultaneous_sort*.

 ## Limitation
 This library needs C++17, as folding expressions are used.
-Furthermore, so far it has been only tested on Windows 10 with Visual Studio 2017.
+Furthermore, so far it has been only tested on Windows 10 with Visual Studio 2017 and Ubuntu Linux with gcc 8.2.